Knuckle thread: Applications

 This thread form's good debris tolerance is the source of its use in oilfields, where it provides a leak-free connection in field use.
 Many European automobiles use a knuckle thread for their "tow eye," an external threaded recess where a steel towing lug can be fitted.
 For example, some Porsche cars use DIN 405 Rd 20 x 1/8", and some BMW use a thread similar to DIN 405 Rd 16 x 1/8".

 Other applications use a knuckle thread's rounded edges to reduce the stress on softer materials at a point of connection.
 Some linear actuators use a knuckle thread to reduce the wear of the steel leadscrew against a plastic sliding nut.
 Firefighting respirator standard EN 148-1 "Respiratory protective devices - Threads for facepieces" lists a knuckle thread to connect metal and rubber parts.

 The rounded crest and root of knuckle threads resembles the Edison screw used on light bulbs, although bulbs have a much shallower thread angle than most knuckle threads.
-The root profile of knuckle threads resembles a ball screw thread, although the flank and crest of ball screw threads is often truncated.
+The root profile of knuckle threads resembles a ball screw thread, although the flank and crest of ball screw threads are often truncated.